jingkaihe/momm/README.md

 ## Requirement

-Ensure that [Memcached](http://memcached.org/) or [Redis](http://redis.io/) is installed on your local machine or server or provided by some other cloud service provider.
-Those are for exchange rate storage, which ensure your fast query.
+Ensure that [Memcached](http://memcached.org/) or [Redis](http://redis.io/) is installed on your local machine or server or provided by some other cloud service providers.
+Those are for exchange rate storage, which ensure your fast queries.

-You can also use local storage, however might NSFW at Cloud Platform such as Heroku.
+Local storage is not provided, because it might not safe for work on Cloud Platforms such as Heroku.

 ## Installation